3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Empirical Evaluation

 \subsection{\AsymML{} Implementation}

-Since there is no existing library that efficiently leverages both TEEs and untrusted GPUs, we first build a library for \AsymML{} as shown in Figure~\ref{fig:asymml_impl}.
-The library reads the model definition from PyTorch \cite{PyTorch}, splits it and respectively offloads the computations onto TEEs and GPUs.
-Operations in TEEs (e.g. $\convtrust$, ReLU, Pooling ) are supported by special functions in TEEs.
+We implement \AsymML{} in a heterogeneous system as shown in Figure \ref{fig:asymml_impl} with an Intel SGX enabled Xeon CPUs \cite{IntelSGX} and NVIDIA RTX5000 GPUs working as untrusted accelerators. \AsymML{} first reads a predefined model (e.g. from PyTorch \cite{PyTorch}), decomposes it into trusted and untrusted parts, and then offloads them to TEEs and GPUs respectively.
+The operations in TEEs (e.g. $\convtrust$, ReLU, and Pooling) are supported by dedicated trusted functions.
+In order to reduce the CPU-GPU communications, a Pooling is fused with the preceding ReLU layer.
+Similar optimization also is applied to convolutional layers and the following batch normalization layers.

-During training and inference, SGX and GPU contexts are created for trusted and untrusted operations, as described in Sec~\ref{sec:AsymMLSVD}.
-We use PyTorch as an overall coordinator to distribute computations, activate GPU/SGX context, compute loss, and update model parameters (See FWD and BWD control in Figure~\ref{fig:asymml_impl}).
-For convolutional layers, GPUs and TEEs work in parallel; for other operations, sequential execution is required.
+During training, SGX and GPU contexts are created for the trusted and the untrusted operations.
+We use PyTorch as a high-level coordinator to distribute the computations, activate GPU/SGX context, compute loss, and update the model parameters (See the forward and backward control in Figure~\ref{fig:asymml_impl}).

-During the forward pass, the outputs of a convolutional layer in GPUs and TEEs will be merged in ReLU (and Pooling) layer in TEEs, then followed by a light-weight SVD to decompose activation into $\XT$ and $\XUT$, which is then fed into the next convolutional layer.
-During the backward pass, as described in Sec.~\ref{sec:AsymMLSVD}, computing $\dX$ for ReLU and Pooling layers is fully performed in TEEs, while $\dX$ for convolutional layers is fully performed in GPUs.
-Partial $\dWT$ and $\dWUT$ in a convolutional layer is calculated in GPU and SGX respectively, and merged in GPU context.
+During a forward pass, outputs of a convolutional layer in GPUs and TEEs will be merged in the following ReLU (and Pooling) layer in TEEs.
+A lightweight SVD is then applied to decompose the output activations into low-rank and residual parts, which are then fed into the next convolution layer.

+During a backward pass, computing $\dX$ for ReLU and Pooling layers is performed in TEEs, while computing $\dX$ for convolutional layers is performed in GPUs.
+The partial gradients $\dWT$ and $\dWUT$ in a convolutional layer are computed in GPUs and TEEs respectively and merged into TEEs.